everard/SELENE-Device/README.md

 WINDOWS
 -------

-To compile existing code under Windows, you should cd to the Build/Windows and compile projects inside the solution SELENE-Device.sln in your Visual C++ 2012.
+To compile existing code under Windows, you should cd to the "Build/Projects CB" and compile projects inside the workspace SELENE-Device.workspace in your Code::Blocks IDE.
+Note, that neither Visual Studio 2012, nor Visual Studio 2013 Preview are able to compile this (because they lack C++11 support).
+But in the near future (as M$ states), when Visual Studio 2013 RTM comes out, you will be able to compile it with VS. Projects for VS are in "Build/Projects VS" folder.

 LINUX
 -----